Is Ketamine Assisted Therapy

 This May Be a Good Fit If You:

-• Are seeking a therapeutic process, not a one-time experience
+• Are open to a therapeutic process rather than a one-time experience

 • Are willing to engage in preparation and integration sessions

-• Are psychologically stable and able to reflect on your inner experience
+• Are able to reflect on your internal experiences with support

 You do not need prior psychedelic experience.